dz0ny/Loggy/Readme.md

 # Loggy

-Loggy is simple express server for remote logging with simple api and websockets.
+Loggy is simple express server for remote logging with REST API and Wordpress plugin.

 ## Installation PHP

-  Include loggy.php in your wordpress instalation and activate the plugin.
+  Edit loggy.php to fit your needs, especially secret_key and server Include loggy.php in your Wordpress installation and activate the plugin.
   After that you can use functions $Loggy->debug(); and $Loggy->info(); in your code;

 ## Instalation node.js

 	npm install loggy

-  See example/server.js if you want to use cluster.
+  See example/server.js if you want to use cluster or var app = require("Loggy");
+  	app.listen(3000);
+  	console.log("Loggy server listening on port %d", app.address().port);

+##Usage

+  Visit localhost:3000 install bookmarklet and activate it on wordpress installation.

 ## API